 Relationship between temperature and the state of water - The children described ice as a state of water when the temperature is low, and associated this condition with great distance from the Sun.
 They described liquid water as a result of conditions in which the temperature is not extreme, and this is dependent on being a certain distance from the Sun - the distance of the Earth from the Sun.
 They also described a situation where water evaporates (“dries up”) when the temperature is high, a condition that occurs close to the Sun.

 From this observation, it can be seen that the children learned and internalized diverse ideas about astronomy and space.
-The children were able to describe the concept of heat and light being emitted from the Sun, the relationship between an increase in distance from the heat-emitting Sun and a decrease in temperature, and the effect of temperature on the state of water.

 The third research question relates to the nature of the children’s experience of the teaching process.
-Table 3 summarizes the children’s answers to Question 15: Did you enjoy learning about the subject?
+Table 3 summarizes the children’s answers to Question 14: Did you enjoy learning about the subject?
 Why?

-Table 3: Distribution of Children’s Responses to the Question: Did You Enjoy Learning about this Subject?
+Table 3: Distribution of Children’s Responses to Question 14: Did You Enjoy Learning about this Subject?
 Why?